Close Menu

 Early Career

-Career with the Rolling Stones
+Career with The Rolling Stones

-• “Satisfaction” (1965): Watts’ drumming on this iconic track helped define the sound of the 1960s.
+• “Satisfaction” (1965): Watts’ solid drumming on this hit track helped define the sound of the 1960s rock era.

 Other Activities

-Charlie Watts Cause of Death
+Charlie Watts’ Cause of Death

 Cancer and Advocacy